tc39/proposal-bind-operator/README.md

 the base of the supplied reference is bound as the `this` variable to the target function.

-If the bound function is immediately called, then bound function itself is not observable and can be optimized to a function call.
+If the bound function is immediately called, then the bound function itself is not observable and can be optimized to a simple and efficient function call.

+By providing syntactic sugar for these use cases we will enable a new class of "virtual method" libraries, which will have usability advantages over the standard adapter patterns in use today.

 ### Syntax ###